utap2/utap2/docs/rst/installation.rst

 To upload data, such as fastq files, either from your local PC or a mounted location, please utilize the upload feature on the UTAP site.

-For admin users exclusively, if your data resides in a Google bucket, execute the following commands in your Google Shell, replacing <bucket_name> and <input> with your actual bucket name and input files (the default HOST_MOUNT directory is $HOME, if you changed it in the optional_parameters.conf during the  UTAP installation, you will need to change it here as well), to copy the data from the bucket to the cluster:
+For admin users exclusively, if your data resides in a Google bucket, execute the following commands in your Google Shell, replacing <bucket_name> and <input> with your actual bucket name and input files (the default HOST_MOUNT directory is $HOME, if you changed it in the optional_parameters.conf during UTAP installation, you will need to change it here as well), to copy the data from the bucket to the cluster:
 ::